xcp-ng/xcp-ng-org/docs/installation/hardware.md

 ## Hardware Compatibility List (HCL)

-Devices listed on [Citrix Hypervisor's Hardware Compatibility List](http://hcl.xenserver.org/) are supported.
+Devices listed on [XenServer's Hardware Compatibility List](http://hcl.xenserver.com/) are supported.

 For other hardware, see [Unlisted Hardware](#unlisted-hardware).